neptune-mutual-blue/protocol/docs/ERC20.md

  TIP: For a detailed writeup see our guide https://forum.zeppelin.solutions/t/how-to-implement-erc20-supply-mechanisms/226[How to implement supply mechanisms].
- We have followed general OpenZeppelin guidelines: functions revert instead of returning `false` on failure.
+ We have followed general OpenZeppelin Contracts guidelines: functions revert instead returning `false` on failure.
 This behavior is nonetheless conventional and does not conflict with the expectations of ERC20 applications.
  Additionally, an {Approval} event is emitted on calls to {transferFrom}.
  This allows applications to reconstruct the allowance for all accounts just by listening to said events.
 Other implementations of the EIP may not emit